 “Okay.
 I don’t have a choice, do I?” said Bethany.

-Bethany smiled at her mom but didn’t respond and just looked out the window as they drove down the country road into town.
-Her view consisted of field after field of mostly cows, occasionally horses and wood frame houses.
-Many of the houses needed repairs and a new coat of paint.
+Bethany smiled at her mom but didn’t respond.
+She turned and just stared out the window as they drove down the country road into town.
+Her view consisted of field after field dotted with cows, a random horse or two, and wood-frame houses.
+Many of the homes needed repairs and a new coat of paint.
 There wasn’t a lot of money in Dale City.
 Most people lived off the land or paycheck to paycheck, except for the lucky ones that worked at James Corp, the best employer in the small town, Bethany always heard the adults saying.
 But she didn’t care about any of that because her head was filled with dreams of galloping Fyrestorm across green pastures.

-Amir stepped out onto the walkway in front of his shop to greet them as they exited the truck, the heavy metal doors of the old truck screeching as they slammed them both shut.
+Amir stepped out onto the walkway in front of his shop to greet Bethany and her mom as they exited the truck, the heavy metal doors screeching as they slammed them both shut.
 Amir Singh was Helene’s age, but unlike her, he was fit.
-His black hair was cropped short, but was full and a bit wavy, complimenting his olive skin.
+His black hair was cropped short, but was full and a bit wavy, complementing his olive-colored skin.

-“Helene, so happy you and Bethany could make it for dinner,” he greeted them with a smile.
+“Helene, so happy you and your daughter could make it for dinner,” he greeted them with a smile.

-“Hello Amir, this is Bethany,” Helene said as she waived an arm toward her daughter as they both stepped onto the sidewalk.
+“Hello Amir, this is Bethany,” Helene said, waving an arm toward her daughter as Bethany stepped onto the sidewalk next to her mom.

 “You call your boss by his first name?”
 Bethany blurted out.